Chipstead to Kingswood Walk

 • Follow the footpath through the Long Plantation for 1 km, then along the top of a field and gradually downhill to the bottom left-hand corner of Shabden Park.
 Retrace your outward route across Outwood Lane, up the footpath between houses and back across the railway.

-3. Go through a gate and keep ahead along the left-hand side of a large field, gently downhill to the bottom corner.
-Leave through the gate where you entered Shabden Park on the outward route.
+2. Go through a gate and keep ahead along the left-hand side of a large field, gently downhill to the bottom corner.
+Leave through the gate where the outward route from Chipstead entered Shabden Park.

-4. Veer left to retrace your steps across the B2032 and go up the signposted footpath to the left of Rosemere Cottage.
+3. Veer left across the B2032 and go up the fenced path to the left of Rosemere Cottage.
 On the other side of the railway the main path climbs gently through a strip of woodland, with a side path branching up to the right.

-5. If you are doing a Circular Walk back to Chipstead, go to §L.
+4. If you are doing a version of the walk finishing at Chipstead, go to §M.

 • Stay on the main path and later fork left where it splits.
 Continue in the same direction on a grassy path slanting uphill across a semi-open area, eventually rejoining the footpath at the top of Fames Rough.
 In 250m turn left and go around the edge of Banstead Wood, initially through woodland and then along a field edge to Perrotts Farm.
 Turn left to head west on the farm drive, a public bridleway.